elastic/ml-cpp/jupyter/README.md

 >*To push a Docker image to the Google Image Registry, you need to get authorization by following [these instructions](#how-to-authorize-docker-to-push-to-the-google-image-registry).*

 1. Tag your Docker image with a qualified name to push it to the `gcr` registry.
-Use a unique label (instead of `latest`).
+Use a descriptive unique label (instead of `tag`).

     ```bash
-    docker tag myjupyter:latest gcr.io/elastic-ml/incremental-learning-jupyter:try42
+    docker tag myjupyter:latest gcr.io/elastic-ml/incremental-learning-jupyter:tag
     ```

 2. Push the Docker image to the registry (this may take a while):

     ```bash
-    docker push gcr.io/elastic-ml/incremental-learning-jupyter:try42
+    docker push gcr.io/elastic-ml/incremental-learning-jupyter:tag
     ```

 ### Create a GCP instance from your Docker image